K-Veschgini/jsonjet/docs/jet/statements/subscribe.md

 ## Description

-The `subscribe` statement creates a subscription to a stream, allowing you to receive real-time data from that stream.
-The subscription will print received data to the console.
+This statement establishes a subscription connection to a stream, routing all incoming data to the console.
+Each subscription receives a unique identifier for later management.

 ## Parameters